tevren/resume/resume.txt

 Designed Chef work-flow and architecture, for the Access division, and later for the entire company.
 The work-flow is git-based with Jenkins testing and deploying changes to the chef server.

 - Implemented role cookbooks to improve cookbook versioning and dependency management across a growing organization.
 - Authored Knife plug-in to automate node removal from EC2 and Chef.
-The plug in schedules downtime in nagios, removes the client from chef, terminates the EC2 instance and cleans up any leftover AWS resources such as Route53 records, EBS volumes AND Elastic IPs.
+The plug in schedules downtime in Nagios, removes the client from chef, terminates the EC2 instance and cleans up any leftover AWS resources such as Route53 records, EBS volumes AND Elastic IPs.
 - Collaborated with developers to write Chef cookbooks to ensure applications were properly configured.
 - Worked with developers to ensure their applications met production readiness requirements in terms of monitoring and configuration.